 Leaving your 9-5 daily grind once you have children can seem like the dream choice.
 You’ve probably spent years wishing you didn’t have to commute to work, thinking how lovely it would be to get all those jobs done around the house, staying on top of the chores and spending coffee breaks in a cafe whilst chatting with friends.
 Oh, how the imagination can run away with you!
-In reality being a stay at home Mum can be far more lonely, much harder work than any job you’ve ever had, you can feel as though some days you are living in Groundhog day and at times, it can leave you feeling isolated.
+In reality, you can actually feel quite down as a stay at home Mum.
+It can be very lonely, much harder work than any job you’ve ever had, some days you will completely feel as though you are living in Groundhog day and at times, it can leave you feeling isolated.

 I’ve been at home for 4 years now and for me, it has been the best decision I could have made.
 However, I have seen other Mums attempt to move into this lifestyle and discover that it just isn’t for them.
-I think there are reasons as to why and how I manage and I thought I would write these down to help any of you who may be finding the transition a little tough on some days.
+I think there are certain reasons as to why and how I manage and I thought I would write these down to help any of you who may be finding the transition a little tough on some days.
+So here are my

 1.Sign up to classes

 As soon as Jake was around 10 weeks old (when I could drive after my c-section) I began ringing up the Children’s Centre to find out which classes would be suitable for us.
 I signed up for baby massage, baby sensory and baby PEEP.
 Having these booked in meant I had to get myself out of the house and socialising with new people.
-I found some friends at one class which led to me joining a local playgroup which some of them already attended.
-Chatting to other parents will also have you learning about other classes and groups that are.
+I found some friends in one class which led to me joining a local playgroup which some of them already attended.
+Chatting with other parents will also help you to discover what other classes and groups are around.
 Those that are drop-in and pay as you go will mean you can try a few out until you find one that works for you and your baby.
+Just being out and about and socialising with other adults will really help to lift your mood and feel less down as a stay at home Mum.

 2. Find a routine